philipmorg/philip-morgan-research-notes/src/site/notes/Philip Morgan Research Notes/SSR Guide - Public Preview.md

 - Ethnographic research
 - Problem Space research

-There are probably others that I am not aware of that deserve to be on this list.
+(There are probably others that I am not aware of that deserve to be on this list.)

 Some recommended reading:

-			- Useful reading
-				- Alan Klement, “When Kale and Coffee Compete".
+- Alan Klement, “When Kale and Coffee Compete"
-				- Indi Young's work.
+- Indi Young's work

 		- Style 3: Support better decision making:
 			- This is distinct from the risk management approach because you're (largely) an outsider
 				- The risk management approach presumes a certain level of insider access you may not have, and a certain level of familiarity with the system you may not have.